TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 ```

 ## Using it yourself
-Thanks to my bosses, I was allowed to share this way of handling output with
-the world, as [Linku][_linku] open sourced the Feedback package.
-To make sure
+After receiving positive feedback from the community regarding the usefulness
+of this solution, I requested permission from my employer to open source it
+as a package and [Linku][_linku] has graciously agreed.

-that Feedback is also usable outside of Symfony projects, I split the code over
+To make sure that `Feedback` is also usable outside of Symfony projects, I
-two packages: [Linku/Feedback][_feedback_package] (with the interface and a
+split the code over two packages: [Linku/Feedback][_feedback_package] (with
-few core implementations) and [Linku/Feedback-SymfonyStyle][_symfonystyle_package]
+the interface and a few core implementations) and [Linku/Feedback-SymfonyStyle][_symfonystyle_package]
 (with a Symfony specific implementation).

-The core implementations include a `ClosureFeedback` to use a custom closure for
+The core implementations include a
+`ClosureFeedback` to use a custom closure for each of the methods, a `LoggerFeedback`
-each of the methods, a `LoggerFeedback` that sends information to any [PSR-3 Logger][_psr3],
+that sends information to any [PSR-3 Logger][_psr3], and a `ChainedFeedback` that
-and a `ChainedFeedback` that allows multiple `Feedback` implementations to be
-used at the same time.
+allows multiple `Feedback` implementations to be used at the same time.

-Feel free to try `Feedback` yourself.
-If you have any requests, questions or
+Give `Feedback` a try.
+If you have any requests, questions or improvements, please
-improvements, please open an issue or pull request in Github.
+open an issue or pull request in Github or reach out to me on Twitter.

 [_command]: https://symfony.com/doc/current/console.html